 A learning experience

-As mentioned above, teamwork is important in the workplace as it brings people together from different backgrounds and levels of experience.
-Consequently, projects which involve teamwork serve also as an opportunity for professional development and learning.
-This may be conscious learning during a meeting, or learning which occurs without you even realising whilst listing to others.
-It is quite possible that you can learn from someone else’s knowledge which allows your own skills and capabilities to grow.
-Billie Nordmeyer adds that ‘Individual team members serve as educational resources to other employees in a team environment’.
-It is also important to note that as employees become more knowledgeable, their confidence increases.
-This can help improve their attitude as well as increase their job satisfaction which is a win-win situation for employers.
+One reason teamwork is important in the workplace is because brings together people from different backgrounds and levels of experience.
+As a result, projects that involve teamwork serve also as an opportunity for professional development and learning.
+This may be conscious learning during a meeting, or learning which occurs without you even realising whilst listening to others.

 This article was written by Laura Hutton on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources have been used to prepare this article: Buzzle; Small Business; and Global Post.